Athena-Learning-Assistant/Athena-Learning-Assistant/ML - Egi Erlangga/Main/NLP - Dataset Making/Readme.md

 This project demonstrates how to:

-1. Load a dataset from Hugging Face.
+1. Load a dataset from Hugging Face or your own custom dataset.
 2. Format the data for Llama training.
 3. Convert the data into a Hugging Face dataset format.
 4. Upload the dataset to the Hugging Face Hub.